holly4/FoxForumExtension.Readme/index.md

 The [Fox Forum Helper](https://github.com/holly4/FoxForumExtension) is a Chrome extension that adds customization to the Fox News Forums.

+### Changes for Version 2.2.2 Beta (2/19/2017)
+Version 2.2.2 is critical fix for the last version which had a fatal problem.
+My bad for not catching it but it seems the Chrome Canary build I develop with is mor permissive, (or has a bug), that allowed my code with a syntax error in it to run.
+So will also test on the release version of Chome in the future.
+Sorry for any confusion.

 ### Changes for Version 2.2.1 Beta (2/19/2017)
 Version 2.2.1 is the last intended version of the beta extension for this cycle.
 Barring any notification of problems this version will be used to update the main extension midweek: